 “In this magical-realist coming-of-age saga, quirky Grandmother Grieve decides the young hero, Richard Grey, has to wear a gas mask in his own home in Quebec … all because of the family cat.
 He struggles to find his place in the world, helping Mother Augusta recover her health, having traumatic encounters with ghosts, penetrating family secrets with Brother Andrew, heading for university, and becoming a journalist.
 Richard experiences ups and downs with the girl next door, Chloé Trahan….

 “Despite all these misadventures, he never quite loses hope….
 But will anything ever go right for Richard?”

-That’s the blurb on Audible for the audio-book version of my new novel, An Almost Impossible Story.
+That’s the blurb on Audible for the award-winning audio-book version of my new novel, An Almost Impossible Story.

 An Almost Impossible Story is a hybrid creation.
 It has come out in three different versions: a 332-page illustrated print edition (Amazon/Kindle), an illustrated e-book edition (Amazon/Kindle), and an audio-book edition (Audible), which I recorded, mixed and mastered.
 So, this is a novel whose various versions tell the story with words, images, voice, music and sound effects.

 Here is the retail audio sample: